 Some additional things to know about getting a new card:

 Ready to learn more about credit and credit cards?
 Find more topics like this in the Insider Academy.

 Each issuer has its own card activation process, but it’s usually as simple as logging in to your online account or calling an activation line.

 Credit Card Insider receives compensation from advertisers whose products may be mentioned on this page.
 Advertiser relationships do not affect card evaluations.
 Advertising partners do not edit or endorse our editorial content.
 Content is accurate to the best of our knowledge when it's published.
 Learn more in our Editorial Guidelines.

-The information related to American Express® Serve® has been collected by Credit Card Insider and has not been reviewed or provided by the issuer or provider of this product.
+The information related to American Express® Serve®, Walmart Rewards Mastercard®, and Walmart Rewards Card have been collected by Credit Card Insider and have not been reviewed or provided by the issuer or provider of these products.

 Do you have a correction, tip, or suggestion for a new post?
 Contact us here.

 The responses below are not provided or commissioned by bank advertisers.
 Responses have not been reviewed, approved or otherwise endorsed by bank advertisers.
 It is not the bank advertisers' responsibility to ensure all posts are accurate and/or questions are answered.